Fredi Washington: Imitation of Life

 Her best-known role was in the 1934 movie Imitation of Life.
-Washington played a young, light-skinned black woman who chose to pass as white to seek more opportunities in a society restricted by legal racial segregation in some states and social discrimination in others.
+Washington played a young light-skinned Black woman who chose to pass as white to seek more opportunities in a society restricted by legal and social racial segregation.
 As Washington had visible European ancestry, the role was considered perfect for her, but it led to her being typecast by filmmakers.
-Moviegoers sometimes assumed from Washington's appearance—her blue-gray eyes, pale complexion, and light brown hair—that she might have passed in real life.
-In 1934 she said the role did not reflect her off-screen life, but "If I made Peola seem real enough to merit such statements, I consider such statements compliments and makes me feel I've done my job fairly well."
-She told reporters in 1949 that she identified as black "...because I'm honest, firstly, and secondly, you don't have to be white to be good.
+Moviegoers sometimes assumed from Washington's appearance—her blue-gray eyes, pale complexion, and light brown hair—that she might have passed in her own life.
+In 1934, she said the role did not reflect her off-screen life, but "If I made Peola seem real enough to merit such statements, I consider such statements compliments and makes me feel I've done my job fairly well."

+She told reporters in 1949 that she identified as Black "...because I'm honest, firstly, and secondly, you don't have to be white to be good.
 I've spent most of my life trying to prove to those who think otherwise ...
 I am a Negro and I am proud of it."
 Imitation of Life was nominated for an Academy Award for Best Picture, but it did not win.
 Years later, in 2007, Time magazine ranked it as among "The 25 Most Important Films on Race."

 Activism

 Washington's experiences in the film industry and theater led her to become a civil rights activist.
-In an effort to help other black actors and actresses find more opportunities, in 1937 Washington co-founded the Negro Actors Guild of America (NAG), with Noble Sissle, W. C. Handy, Paul Robeson, and Ethel Waters.
+In an effort to help other Black actors and actresses find more opportunities, in 1937 Washington co-founded the Negro Actors Guild of America (NAG), with Noble Sissle, W. C. Handy, Paul Robeson, and Ethel Waters.
 The organization's mission included speaking out against stereotyping and advocating for a wider range of roles.
 Washington served as the organization's first executive secretary.

+She was also deeply involved with the National Association for the Advancement of Colored People, known as the NAACP.
+While working with the NAACP, Washington fought for more representation and better treatment of Black actors in Hollywood; because of her own success, she was one of the few Black actors in Hollywood who had some influence with white studio executives.

+In addition to working for the rights and opportunities of Black actors, Washington also advocated for the federal protection of Black Americans.
+She was a lobbyist for the Dyer Anti-Lynching Bill, which the NAACP supported.
+It was passed by the House but lost in the Senate, which was dominated by the Solid South.